Teaching about Prayer

 I’ve been teaching Sunday School since 1977, seen a lot of curriculum, and worked to rebuild Sunday Schools in several churches as a volunteer and as a pastor.
 I’ve also been a leader in the Workshop Rotation movement (rotation.org), edited hundreds of other people’s lesson plans at that site, and written a lot of lesson plans through my own work with Sunday Software.
 What I’ve seen and experienced is that the topic and practice of prayer often gets shorted in class and in lesson plans.
 And it’s rarely a training topic with our teachers.

-I suppose that “because we pray with them” –then the kids must know what prayer is. -That somehow it must be rubbing off.
-But in fact, because of the way most teachers incorporate prayer in their lessons, our students are exposed to a limited understanding and practice.
-We can see the results within our congregations, = parents and teachers who ALSO don’t feel comfortable praying or leading prayer.
+Some adults assume that “because we pray with them” –that the kids must know what prayer is.
+The adults think it is “rubbing off.”
+But in fact, because of the way most teachers incorporate prayer in their lessons (or don’t), and because many parents don’t pray at all with their children, our students are exposed to a limited understanding and practice.
+We can see the results within our congregations, = parents and teachers who have grown up feeling uncomfortable praying or leading prayer, and then being asked to teach!

-I’m sure this is true in most of your churches: Prayer is the last thing the class does, and it is lead by the teacher.
-Amen.
-Time to go.
-If so, this article was written for you!
+Prayer is often the last thing the class does, and gets led by the teacher.
+Amen = Time to go.

 Some wrong ways to pray and model prayer…